String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 \subsubsection{Open Superstring Tree-Level Amplitudes}

 The 4-point type IIB open superstring amplitude is the gluon Veneziano amplitude

 Expanding it at low-energy $s \alpha', u\alpha' \ll 1$, we identify the first Wilson coefficients $a_{k,q}$ to be

 where $\zeta_b = \sum_{n=1}^\infty \frac{1}{n^b}$ are Riemann zeta values with integer $b$.
 For given $k$, all $a_{k,q}$ have transcendentality $k+2$.
 It is straightforward to check that all of the nonlinear constraints \eqref{eq:nonlinear_constraints_akq} are satisfied.
+Indeed, the 6-scalar open string tree amplitudes do not have any parity-odd terms.

-Importantly, for the Veneziano amplitude, as we go up in Mandelstam order, the first appearance of each odd-integer zeta value $\zeta_\text{2m+1}$ is in the $a_{2m-1,0}$ coefficient, specifically \be a_{2m-1,0}=g^2 (\alpha')^{2m+1} \zeta_{2m+1} \,, ~~~~m=1,2,3,\dots\,. \ee These are precisely the coefficients that the factorization and SUSY constraints left unfixed (in addition to $a_{0,0}$).
+Importantly, for the Veneziano amplitude, as we go up in Mandelstam order, the first appearance of each odd-integer zeta value $\zeta_\text{2m+1}$ is in the $a_{2m-1,0}$ coefficient, specifically \be a_{2m-1,0}=g^2 (\alpha')^{2m+1} \zeta_{2m+1} \,, ~~~~m=1,2,3,\dots\,. \ee These are precisely the coefficients that maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond} left unfixed (in addition to $a_{0,0}$).
 Conjecturally, the odd zeta values $\zeta_{2m+1}$ do not have algebraic relations to any other Riemann zeta values; hence, we do not expect that extending the SUSY analysis to higher points would fix the values of $a_{2m-1,0}$.
 Consequently, the nonlinear constraints obtained in Section \ref{sec:SYM_nonlinear_constraints} are expected to be complete at 4-point order.

-We noted in Section \ref{sec:SYM_nonlinear_constraints} that the 6-point analysis completely fixes the low-energy expansion of the 5-point EFT amplitude up to and including $\mathcal{O}(p^{11})$ and the 6-point EFT amplitude to $\mathcal{O}(s^{4})$ in terms of the $a_{k,q}$'s and $g$, in addition to fixing a large set of higher-order coefficients for the local terms.
+We noted in Section \ref{sec:SYM_nonlinear_constraints} that the 6-point analysis completely fixes the low-energy expansion of the 5-point EFT amplitude up to and including $\mathcal{O}(p^{11})$ and the 6-point EFT amplitude to $\mathcal{O}(s^{5})$ in terms of the $a_{k,q}$'s and $g$, in addition to fixing a large set of higher-order coefficients for the local terms.
 The resulting 5- and 6-point EFT amplitudes can be compared with low-energy expansions of the open superstring 5- and 6-point amplitudes using the results in Refs.~\cite{Mafra:2011nv,Mafra:2011nw,Stieberger:2006bh,Stieberger:2006te,Broedel:2009nsh,Broedel:2013aza}.
 We present details of this comparison in Appendix \ref{app:comparison_string}, where we find a complete match of every fixed coefficient.